Apps outside the Ecwid App Market

 • The API does not change for you if you're using a public key — you keep using the same oAuth flow as described above.

-• If your app is distributed as a downloadable plugin, your keys will end up exposed on numerous web servers and being seen by many people.
-It's OKay — as we stated above, this is expected.
-The App ID is in general a public thing.
-The app secret key can be exposed when in public mode.
+• If your app is distributed as a downloadable plugin, your keys will end up exposed on numerous web servers and being seen by many people, however this is expected behavior. client_id is a public entity and client_secret can be exposed in public mode.

 📘